byt3n33dl3/gxc-Ghidra/README.md

 support for scripting with the embedded Javascript interpreter or via ghidrapipe.

-ghidra can edit files on local hard drives, view kernel memory, and debug programs locally or via a remote gdb/windbg servers. ghidra's wide architecture support allows you to analyze, emulate, debug, modify, and disassemble any binary.
+ghidra can edit files on local hard drives, view kernel memory, and debug programs locally or via a remote gdb or windbg servers. ghidra's wide architecture support allows you to analyze, emulate, debug, modify, and disassemble any binary.

 If you are a U.S. citizen interested in projects like this, to develop Ghidra and other